 |American Express® Green Card||Up to $80 in statement credits when using the card to pay for wireless telephone services purchased directly from U.S. service providers (up to $10 per month from May through December 2020)|

 Note that certain other Amex cards already offer streaming and wireless benefits.
-For example, with the Blue Cash Preferred® Card from American Express, you can receive 6% cash back on U.S. streaming subscriptions.
+For example, with the Blue Cash Preferred® Card from American Express, you can receive 6% cash back on select U.S. streaming subscriptions.

 Statement credits and extra rewards on stay-at-home dining and essentials

 Many consumers might have noticed their spending in categories such as shopping for essentials, takeout and food delivery has increased.

 Amex is supporting cardmembers by offering extra rewards and statement credits for spending in these categories.
 See the table below for the list of participating cards and the benefits they’re offering.

 |4 miles per dollar at U.S. supermarkets (May through July 2020)|

 |Marriott Bonvoy Brilliant™ American Express® Card|

 |Hilton Honors American Express Surpass® Card||12 points per dollar at U.S. supermarkets (May through July 2020)|